 Our allowances are very competitive and reflect how highly we value our carers.
 There are always opportunities to progress even further as your skills develop and we have a number of different schemes.

 Our training is of exceptionally high quality, and led by experienced professionals in a number of fields.
 The courses we offer have been refined throughout the years.
 There’s always something you can get involved with, dependant on your areas of interest or the needs of the children you are caring for, in addition to the statutory training.

 As above, one of the biggest benefits of being a Local Authority Foster carer is the access to our partner services.
 Our links with schools, health, police, housing and other services are unparalleled.

 We provide mileage payments for school, contact and other journeys.
 IFAs do not usually provide these payments.

 We provide all of the equipment you will need to comfortably care for a child, including beds, bedroom furniture, car seats, prams and safety equipment.
 IFAs usually do not provide this.

 Our services are based within your Local Authority, 24 hours a day, 7 days a week, 365 days a year.
 Our support lines are staffed by our experienced social workers, based close to your home.

 We offer a huge range of support groups including coffee mornings, sons and daughters groups, award ceremonies and celebration events.
-In May, we held our first collaborative retention activity, successfully securing £24,000 worth of family tickets to the renowned Geronimo Festival at Arley Hall.
+In May 2018, we held our first collaborative retention activity, successfully securing £24,000 worth of family tickets to the renowned Geronimo Festival at Arley Hall.
 Hundreds of fostering families enjoyed an amazing, complementary day out, and the feedback we had was outstanding.
+We were able to do this again in 2019, with an even better offer.
 There’s always something to get involved with if you wish to!